ga-curriculum/security-research-lab/investigate-a-real-world-incident/README.md

 - What systems, data, or assets were targeted in the attack?
 Were they successfully compromised?

 - What was the impact of the incident?
-Consider data loss, system downtime, financial costs, reputational damage, and any other relevant effects.
+Consider data loss, system downtime, financial costs, reputational damage, and other relevant effects.

 - How did the organization respond to the incident?
 What steps did they take to contain, investigate, and recover from the attack?